 One Spark Academy, at its present location (the Thousand Oaks Teen Center), has limited capacity.
 We use four classrooms, the kitchen, the gym, and the beautiful outdoors.
 However, we also keep our classrooms small in size and try to balance the various grades and learning levels.
 Often, some classes close during pre-registration and remain closed all year.
 We expect that trend to continue this year.

-- May 1: Pre-registration commitments open to new families (limited number)
+- May 1: Pre-registration commitments open to new families (limited number).
+MAY BE DELAYED.

 Here’s how it works: